-Recap of the Latest Advocacy News from July-September 2020.
+Recap of the Latest Advocacy News from October-December 2020.

 In this Issue:

-CAP Asks CMS to Increase Payment for COVID-19 Testing
+CAP Demands CMS to Stop Payment Cuts for COVID-19 Tests

-160 House Lawmakers Tell CMS to Stop Medicare Cuts to Pathologists
+CAP Praises Bipartisan House Bill to Delay Steep Medicare Cuts to Pathologists

 Private Sector and Professional News

-Medicare Finalizes Proposal for Pathology Services in 2021, CAP Advocating to Stop the Cuts
+Medicare Finalized Payment regulations for Pathology Services in 2021, CAP Continues to Fight the Cuts

-The CAP provided its members with a detailed payment impact table and webinar program with our latest analysis of the proposed 2021 Medicare Physician Fee Schedule.
+The CAP provided its members with a detailed payment impact table and webinar program with our analysis of the final 2021 Medicare Physician Fee Schedule.
 As was expected, the CMS will follow through with significant payment cuts to pathologists and other specialists in 2021.
-The CAP is leading an aggressive campaign to stop these cuts from going into effect next year.